fatlotus/eisenhower/README.md

 ## Interstate

-This project is a job execution helper that allows people to very easily run functions on remote computers.
+This project is a basic job execution helper.
+It that allows people to better run in-line functions and closures on remote computers.

 For example: